core-infra-svcs/dashboard-api-go/client/docs/InlineResponse200145.md

 HasTags returns a boolean if a field has been set.

+### GetTimeboundType

+`func (o *InlineResponse200145) GetTimeboundType() string`

+GetTimeboundType returns the TimeboundType field if non-nil, zero value otherwise.

+### GetTimeboundTypeOk

+`func (o *InlineResponse200145) GetTimeboundTypeOk() (*string, bool)`

+GetTimeboundTypeOk returns a tuple with the TimeboundType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTimeboundType

+`func (o *InlineResponse200145) SetTimeboundType(v string)`

+SetTimeboundType sets TimeboundType field to given value.

+### HasTimeboundType

+`func (o *InlineResponse200145) HasTimeboundType() bool`

+HasTimeboundType returns a boolean if a field has been set.

+### GetSendExpirationEmails

+`func (o *InlineResponse200145) GetSendExpirationEmails() bool`

+GetSendExpirationEmails returns the SendExpirationEmails field if non-nil, zero value otherwise.

+### GetSendExpirationEmailsOk

+`func (o *InlineResponse200145) GetSendExpirationEmailsOk() (*bool, bool)`

+GetSendExpirationEmailsOk returns a tuple with the SendExpirationEmails field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSendExpirationEmails

+`func (o *InlineResponse200145) SetSendExpirationEmails(v bool)`

+SetSendExpirationEmails sets SendExpirationEmails field to given value.

+### HasSendExpirationEmails

+`func (o *InlineResponse200145) HasSendExpirationEmails() bool`

+HasSendExpirationEmails returns a boolean if a field has been set.

+### GetNotifyTimeBeforeAccessEnds

+`func (o *InlineResponse200145) GetNotifyTimeBeforeAccessEnds() int32`

+GetNotifyTimeBeforeAccessEnds returns the NotifyTimeBeforeAccessEnds field if non-nil, zero value otherwise.

+### GetNotifyTimeBeforeAccessEndsOk

+`func (o *InlineResponse200145) GetNotifyTimeBeforeAccessEndsOk() (*int32, bool)`

+GetNotifyTimeBeforeAccessEndsOk returns a tuple with the NotifyTimeBeforeAccessEnds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNotifyTimeBeforeAccessEnds

+`func (o *InlineResponse200145) SetNotifyTimeBeforeAccessEnds(v int32)`

+SetNotifyTimeBeforeAccessEnds sets NotifyTimeBeforeAccessEnds field to given value.

+### HasNotifyTimeBeforeAccessEnds

+`func (o *InlineResponse200145) HasNotifyTimeBeforeAccessEnds() bool`

+HasNotifyTimeBeforeAccessEnds returns a boolean if a field has been set.

+### GetAdditionalEmailText

+`func (o *InlineResponse200145) GetAdditionalEmailText() string`

+GetAdditionalEmailText returns the AdditionalEmailText field if non-nil, zero value otherwise.

+### GetAdditionalEmailTextOk

+`func (o *InlineResponse200145) GetAdditionalEmailTextOk() (*string, bool)`

+GetAdditionalEmailTextOk returns a tuple with the AdditionalEmailText field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAdditionalEmailText

+`func (o *InlineResponse200145) SetAdditionalEmailText(v string)`

+SetAdditionalEmailText sets AdditionalEmailText field to given value.

+### HasAdditionalEmailText

+`func (o *InlineResponse200145) HasAdditionalEmailText() bool`

+HasAdditionalEmailText returns a boolean if a field has been set.

+### GetAccessStartAt

+`func (o *InlineResponse200145) GetAccessStartAt() time.Time`

+GetAccessStartAt returns the AccessStartAt field if non-nil, zero value otherwise.

+### GetAccessStartAtOk

+`func (o *InlineResponse200145) GetAccessStartAtOk() (*time.Time, bool)`

+GetAccessStartAtOk returns a tuple with the AccessStartAt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAccessStartAt

+`func (o *InlineResponse200145) SetAccessStartAt(v time.Time)`

+SetAccessStartAt sets AccessStartAt field to given value.

+### HasAccessStartAt

+`func (o *InlineResponse200145) HasAccessStartAt() bool`

+HasAccessStartAt returns a boolean if a field has been set.

-### GetTrustedAccessConnections
+### GetAccessEndAt

-`func (o *InlineResponse200145) GetTrustedAccessConnections() []NetworksNetworkIdSmUserAccessDevicesTrustedAccessConnections`
+`func (o *InlineResponse200145) GetAccessEndAt() time.Time`

-GetTrustedAccessConnections returns the TrustedAccessConnections field if non-nil, zero value otherwise.
+GetAccessEndAt returns the AccessEndAt field if non-nil, zero value otherwise.

-### GetTrustedAccessConnectionsOk
+### GetAccessEndAtOk

-`func (o *InlineResponse200145) GetTrustedAccessConnectionsOk() (*[]NetworksNetworkIdSmUserAccessDevicesTrustedAccessConnections, bool)`
+`func (o *InlineResponse200145) GetAccessEndAtOk() (*time.Time, bool)`

-GetTrustedAccessConnectionsOk returns a tuple with the TrustedAccessConnections field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetAccessEndAtOk returns a tuple with the AccessEndAt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetTrustedAccessConnections
+### SetAccessEndAt

-`func (o *InlineResponse200145) SetTrustedAccessConnections(v []NetworksNetworkIdSmUserAccessDevicesTrustedAccessConnections)`
+`func (o *InlineResponse200145) SetAccessEndAt(v time.Time)`

-SetTrustedAccessConnections sets TrustedAccessConnections field to given value.
+SetAccessEndAt sets AccessEndAt field to given value.

-### HasTrustedAccessConnections
+### HasAccessEndAt

-`func (o *InlineResponse200145) HasTrustedAccessConnections() bool`
+`func (o *InlineResponse200145) HasAccessEndAt() bool`

-HasTrustedAccessConnections returns a boolean if a field has been set.
+HasAccessEndAt returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)